 It’s tough times for pet owners in India today.
-Already dealing with Covid-related issues like separation anxiety and stress in pets, owners have a new problem on their hands - parvovirus.
-In recent months, Chennai and towns in West Bengal have been battling the highly contagious parvovirus which has left hundreds of dogs dead.
+With work-from -home coming to an end, already dealing with issues like separation anxiety and stress in pets, owners have a new problem on their hands - parvovirus.

 First, What is Parvovirus?

 Parvovirus, also commonly known as just parvo, is a highly contagious and potentially fatal disease that affects dogs and cats.
 It can be found in the top layer of soil, which makes it easy to contract.
 The virus may also live on surfaces for months, even after they've been cleaned.